Serbian cross: Early modern period

+Modern

 After the Serbian Revolution, the Serbian cross then appeared on all official Serbian coats of arms, except the Serbian coat of arms adopted in 1947, which had the cross removed, leaving four stylized S; this was done symbolically by the Yugoslav government to "socially curtail and politically marginalize religious communities and religion in general".
 Miloš Obrenović adopted the Serbian cross as the military flag when forming the first units of the regular army in 1825.

+The 1947 and 1957 constitutions of the Serbian Orthodox Church confirm the usage of a golden cross with golden firesteels as part of the official coat of arms.